ade1963/tg-mini-tools/README.md

 - **Unit Converter**: Convert between different units of measurement (length, weight, volume).
 - **Minesweeper Game:** A classic Minesweeper game for entertainment.

+## Links

+App is hosted on GitHub Pages https://ade1963.github.io/tg-mini-tools/

+Also it is attacked to Telegram Bot @AccountingCalculatorBot: https://t.me/AccountingCalculatorBot

 ## License

 This project is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for details.